Free Indoor Play Spaces for Kids on Long Island

 All across Long Island, there are play spaces and indoor playgrounds to keep your kids happily occupied.
-But how about some low-key kids spots hiding in plain sight?
-And better yet, how about FREE destinations?
-From malls to bookstores and libraries, there is plenty of FREE fun to be had for Long Island kids.
+In fact, some are hiding in plain sight.
+And better yet, many of these kid-friendly spots are FREE.
+From malls to bookstores and libraries, there is plenty of FREE fun to be had on Long Island for kids.

 Enjoy these unique play destinations, but remember at most venues a parent/adult must be present to supervise children.

-The redesigned Broadway Mall features an expansive play area for kids.
+Broadway Commons features an expansive, LI-themed play area for kids.

-This mall recently underwent a huge transformation, adding a food court, more restaurants, and more popular stores.
-Hidden up by the food court, the children’s area is worth a trip up the escalator even if you’re not hungry.
-The floor is a giant map of Long Island, showcasing some of the island’s highlights, including a Montauk Lighthouse slide, planes and trains to ride on, a "dock" to walk out on, and plenty of comfortable seats for adults.
+Tucked away upstairs by the food court, the children’s area is worth a trip up the escalator even if you’re not hungry.
+The floor is a giant map of Long Island, showcasing some of the Island’s highlights, including a Montauk Lighthouse slide; planes and trains to ride on; a "dock" to walk out on; and plenty of comfortable seats for adults.
 It’s an ideal stop for kids eager to run around in a mostly enclosed area while grabbing a snack.

-Like Broadway Mall, Roosevelt Field also features an updated children’s play area on the concourse level outside of Glow Golf.
-This area features unique sculpted playground pieces in a jungle theme, including a crocodile and hippo, that kids can climb on and enjoy.
+This popular mall in central Nassau County has a large children’s play area on the concourse level outside of Glow Golf.
+The area features unique sculpted playground pieces in a jungle theme, including a crocodile and hippo, that kids can climb on and enjoy.

 Westfield Sunrise — Massapequa

-Like its sister mall in Bay Shore, Westfield Sunrise features an updated "PlaySpace," where little ones can climb and explore a colorful area filled with animals and large puzzles.
+Like its sister mall in Bay Shore, Westfield Sunrise features a play area where little ones can climb and explore an aquatic-themed area filled with sea creatures.
 There is plenty of space to run around.
-It’s located on the lower level in front of Sears.
+It’s located on the lower level in front of the former Sears.
 Smart Wheels strollers are also available for rent.

 Ikea — Hicksville

 Ikea can feel like an indoor playground for adults.
-But did you know the Ikea next to Broadway Mall actually has an actual indoor play area for kids?
-Smaland is a FREE, supervised play area where you can leave your child for up to one hour while you shop.
+But did you know the Ikea next to Broadway Mall has an actual indoor play area for kids?
+Smaland is a FREE, supervised play area that's designed like a Swedish forest.
+You can leave your child for up to one hour while you shop.
 One caveat: Kids must be potty trained.
-In Smaland they can enjoy a fun, playful area designed like a Swedish forest and perfect for keeping little ones occupied.
+As of 2022, Smaland is temporarily closed.

-What child doesn’t love LEGOs?
+What child doesn’t love LEGOS?
 Here, children can explore and build their own creations at child-size tables filled with bins of everyone’s favorite plastic building blocks.
-Check out our Calendar to see when the LEGO store is holding FREE events throughout the year.
+Check out our events calendar to see when the LEGO store is holding FREE events throughout the year.